osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 ### OpenSCAP 🔵 🟤 {#openscap}

-From `RHEL 8.7` & `RHEL 9.1` support has been added for `OpenSCAP` build-time remediation.
-The blueprints accept two fields:
+From `RHEL 8.7`, `RHEL 9.1`, and `RHEL 10` / CentOS Stream 10, support has been added for `OpenSCAP` build-time remediation.
+Blueprint fields:

-- the `datastream` path to the remediation instructions (optional)
+- `datastream` — path to the remediation instructions (optional).
+If omitted, Image Builder / `osbuild-composer` picks a sensible default for the selected distro.
-- the `profile_id` of the desired security profile
+- `profile_id` — ID of the desired security profile (required for remediation).

-If the datastream parameter is not provided, `osbuild-composer` will now provide a sensible default based on the selected distro.
+- `policy_id` — (optional) UUID of a compliance policy.
+Puts the policy ID in the RHSM facts so instances registered to Insights are automatically connected to that compliance policy in the console (hosted / Insights use case; also accepted in on-premises blueprint TOML).

 Please see [the OpenSCAP page](./03-oscap-remediation.md) for the list of available security profiles.